harrywalker94/eco-website/README.md

 # UX

 The main aim of my website was to provide the user with images, videos, content and User Interaction.
-I chose a green and grey theme to symoblise the Environment.
+I chose a green and grey theme to symbolise the Environment.

 I wanted to make the website easy for the user to navigate, hence why I have created a user friendly responsive-design and included links to other pages on the site as well as buttons to navigate the page from top to bottom, without having to scroll.